Case rings familiar among prospects in Day 2 of jury selection

 "He's a friend of my father's and he's been over to our house multiple times," he said.

-One woman said she knowns Marcus Arbery, Ahmaud Arbery's father.
+One woman said she knows Marcus Arbery, Ahmaud Arbery's father.
 One man said he knows Bryan.

 Yet another prospective juror said he knows George E. Barnhill, the Waycross DA who was assigned the case after Brunswick DA Jackie Johnson recused herself because of Gregory McMichael's ties to her office.
 Another prospective juror knows current Brunswick DA Keith Higgins, who defeated Johnson in a heated November election that was fueled by controversy over Johnson's handling of the case.
 She has since been indicted on malfeasance charges, alleging she interfered with the county police investigation on the day of the shooting by allegedly instructing detectives not to arrest the McMichaels.